DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 <br><br>
 In two-player "BATTLE" mode, there are two gameplay styles to choose from: "RHYTHM JUNGLE" and "BATTLE JUNGLE".
 The former features a back-and-forth where each player takes turns, whereas the latter features a separate bar on the bottom of the screen for both players to sing and dance at the same time.
 <br><br>
 Throughout each single-player stage, a message appears one or more times informing players that it's time to freestyle ("Ad-libbing").
-While any combination of buttons will suffice, below are a list of finishing moves for each playable character, awarding extra points.
+While any combination of buttons will help add to one's score, below are a list of finishing moves for the only playable character, Vanilla Essence.
 <br>
 <h3>Vanilla's Finishing Moves</h3>
 <table>